-Laelia do not require especially high humidity, which partly reflects their roots as relatively high altitude plants.
+Laelia does not require especially high humidity, which partly reflects their roots as relatively high altitude plants.
 When they're growing, keep them well hydrated, with about 50% humidity if possible.
 When the growing season ends, reduce watering and humidity and give them cooler temperatures.
-Most Laelia flower during the winter, after the growing season is over.
+Most Laelia flower during the winter, after the growing season, is over.

 Laelia are not especially heavy feeders.
 During the growing season, feed with a standard orchid food at quarter or half strength and suspend feeding in the winter.